binyamin/eleventy-plugin-backlinks/README.md

 }
 ```

-For every page in the given folder, you get `backlinks` variable.
+For every page in the given folder, you get a `backlinks` variable.
 By default, it contains an array, with the title (if set) and the url of each page.

 ### Options